davidmlentz/davidmlentz.github.io/installing_vvv.md

 1. **Create a local environment.** See "Installing and Configuring VVV," above.
 1. **Empty wp-content.** In your development environment, remove all files from wp-content: `cd wp-content && rm -rf *`
 1. **Clone your fork locally.** Within wp-content, clone your fork of the HelpHub repo: `git clone https://github.com/[githubusername]/HelpHub.git`
+1. **Import the HelpHub data.** HelpHub's source code includes a database export (helphub.wordpress.2017-06-15.xml).
+Import this data into your local WordPress site to add a snapshot of the content.
 1. **Make your changes in VVV.** Develop and test your feature or bugfix in your VVV clone.
 1. **Commit your changes.** Commit your revised code to your HelpHub fork.
-1. **Create a pull request.** Reqiest to merge your commits into the HelpHub repo from your fork.
+1. **Create a pull request.** Request to merge your commits into the HelpHub repo from your fork.

 #### Development guidelines
-1. A11y
-1. Responsive
-1. WordPress coding standards
-#### Database export
+To make the site usable, and to keep our codebase manageable, we're committed to these guidelines and standards.

+1. **Accessibility**  HelpHub should be usable by all, including users with physical and cognitive disabilities, and those using assistive technologies.
+Our work must not create any obstacles or limit the access of these users.
+We embrace tools and processes that facilitate creating an accessible HelpHub, and we value design and testing that maximize accessiblity.

+1. **Responsive Design**  We're committed to designing, building and maintaining a site that is usable on devices of varying sizes and platforms.

+1. **Standardized Code** We adhere to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).
+We aim to create code that is consistent and readable.
+The HTML, CSS, PHP and Javascript created by the WordPress community should always follow the appropriate coding standard.

-# Contributing to the discussion / shape the work
+# Contributing to the discussion
+WordPress is a community-driven project, and we encourage you to join the discussion to help innovate and prioritize.
+There are several ways you can contribute.
-* Find bugs and create issues.
-Like any website, HelpHub has bugs.
+1. **Find bugs and create issues.** Like any website, HelpHub has bugs.
 You can help by investigating bugs and reporting them as [issues in the GitHub repository](https://github.com/Kenshino/HelpHub/issues).
-* Propose design suggestions and improvements.
-Submit your ideas as [GitHub issues](https://github.com/Kenshino/HelpHub/issues), and join the docs team discussion to help refine and prioritize pending work.
+1. **Propose design suggestions and improvements.** Submit your ideas as [GitHub issues](https://github.com/Kenshino/HelpHub/issues), and join the docs team discussion to help refine and prioritize pending work.